8 Fitting Models

 • This helps prevent the model from becoming overly confident in any single variable.

-Variable Selection is when you tweak the algorithm to shift some of the model’s coefficient estimates closer to zero but potentially move other coefficients all the way to 0, effectively removing them from the model.
+Variable Selection is when you tweak the algorithm to shrink some coefficients and potentially shrink other coefficients all the way to 0, effectively removing them from the model.

 • Again the data is standardized to eliminate the effect of the magnitude of the data.